What you need to know about driver assistance technologies

 Forward collision warning

 Detects and warns the driver of a potential collision with a vehicle ahead.
-Some systems include pedestrian or other object detection.
+Some systems can also detect pedestrians or other objects.

 Lane departure warning

-Monitors the vehicle's position within the driving lane and alerts the driver as the vehicle is drifting over the lane markings.
+Monitors the vehicle’s position within the driving lane and alerts the driver as the vehicle drifts over the lane markings.

 Parking collision warning